Seren-Hughes/boops-and-snoots-rescue/README.md

 ## Technologies Used
 ### Languages & Frameworks:
 - **HTML** – Provides the structure and content of the website.
-- **CSS** – Used for styling, including custom hover effects, animations, and branding elements.
+- **CSS** – Used for styling, including custom hover effects and branding elements.
 - **Bootstrap** – Utilised for a responsive, mobile-friendly layout, with custom styling applied to elements such as the navbar, buttons, and modals.

 ### Tools and Software